cid-harvard/subnational-playbooks/README.md

 7. Test it out!
   - Run `vagrant ssh` to get in.
 Take note of the address that pops up in the output that you can use to get to the webapp.
+  - You can do `cd /srv/frontend/` and run `ember build` to build the frontend.
+  - If you only installed the frontend, in that same directory, you can run `ember serve`, then go to `http://localhost:8002/` to see the result.
-Then `cd /srv/backend/` and run `make dev` to run the backend server if it isn't already running.
+  - You can do `cd /srv/backend/` and run `make dev` to run the backend server if it isn't already running.

 Basic Usage
 -----------